PhD Student and Research Associate

 civic and community engagement, economic development, housing and homelessness, international social work/global practice, leadership and organizations, marginalized populations, poverty, social innovation and entrepreneurship, social justice, technology

-Jennifer Wilson is a doctoral student at the Graduate School of Social Work.
-Her research interests are centered around social innovations and interdisciplinary approaches to addressing poverty, more specifically the issue of homelessness.
-This includes social enterprise, design thinking and human-centered design, tiny home communities and universal basic incomes and services.
-She is currently a graduate research assistant with the Burnes Center on Poverty and Homelessness.
-Previously, she was a fellow of the Barton Institute for Philanthropy and Social Enterprise.
-Her professional experience involves work with individuals and families experiencing homelessness as well as adults with severe and persistent mental illness.
-Wilson earned her MSW from the University of Wisconsin-Madison and her MBA from Daniels College of Business.
+Jennifer Wilson is a doctoral candidate at the Graduate School of Social Work.
+Her research interests center around the role of social innovation and interdisciplinary collaboration in addressing poverty, with a focus on the issue of homelessness.
+This includes design thinking and human-centered design as creative and end user-focused approaches to novel solution generation.
+She is currently a Research Associate with the Center for Housing & Homelessness Research, studying tiny home communities addressing homelessness, safe parking for individuals sleeping in vehicles and trauma-informed design in the built environment.
+Previously, she served as a Fellow with the Barton Institute for Community Action at the University of Denver as well as the Center for Artificial Intelligence in Society at the University of Southern California.
+For a number of years, she worked with individuals and families experiencing homelessness and adults with severe and persistent mental illness.
+Wilson earned an MSW from the University of Wisconsin-Madison and an MBA from Daniels College of Business at the University of Denver.

 - MSW, University of Wisconsin-Madison